Extension of Stay

 5. How do I apply for Extension of Stay?

-If you are in the following categories of nonimmigrants, your employer should file Form I-129, Petition for Nonimmigrant Worker, and any supporting documents:
+If you are in the following categories of nonimmigrants, your employer will need to file the Form I-129, Petition for Nonimmigrant Worker, with any supporting documents:

 If you are in the following nonimmigrant categories, you should carefully read and complete Form I-539, Application to Extend/Change Nonimmigrant Status, and submit any supporting documents: